d78ui98/blog-deepanshu/content/posts/2019-03-05/index.md

 anywhere on the homepage.
 Alter the page on the fly in order to trick the app into unlocking
 ```

-Me and sheeraz had a rough idea about what to do.
+I and sheeraz had a rough idea about what to do.
 Somehow need to intercept the traffic between the phone and internet with some proxy or tool like burpsuite and change the request created in between.
 We started looking for it online and found we can do it with burpsuite.
-But for unknown reason it was not worked.
+But for unknown reasons it was not worked.
 Even asked Jason, Abartan and couple of other folks playing the ctf But couldn't solve and Ended up wasting lots of time on this app.

 #### iii. app 3 (200 pts)